Guidelines For Successfully Following A Gluten Free Diet

 - Most dairy products

-It’s important to make sure that they are not processed or mixed with gluten-containing grains, additives or preservatives.
+It’s important to ensure they are not processed or mixed with gluten-containing grains, additives or preservatives.
 Many grains and starches can be part of a gluten-free diet, such as:

 - Amaranth